ExploringArtInt/e210/docs/gui.md

     - a steps's states are start, display, begun, incomplete, errors, completed, removed
     - Element
       - vertical and horizontal alignment via Flex
-      - Checkbox
-        - can be required or optional
-      - Toggle
-        - Radiobox
-        - can be required or optional
-      - Input Field
-        - Label
-        - Default value
-        - Mask
-        - Unmask Toggle
-        - ADA Aria data
-        - Error Indicator
-        - Error Text
-        - can be required or optional

 - Table - a display of cells in columns and rows
       - can optionally have a dataTree
       - can optionally be sorted
       - can optionally be paged

 - Canvas - a display of 2D and 3D elements
          - can optionally have interaction and tabbing that continues within page
          - can optionally have a dataTree

 - DataTree - a JSON data heirarchy
   - columns are attributes
   - rows are instances
   - cells are values
     - can optionally link to next level down in heirarchy

 - DataStore - persists zero or more dataTrees
   - api to local Mongo using NoSQL
   - api to Google Firebase using NoSqL